Admission to the JM Degree Program is highly competitive. To be admitted to the program, the following is required:

 The George Mason University Antonin Scalia Law School Institution code is 5827.
 English proficiency will also be assessed during the mandatory interview.

-- International Student Certificate of Financial Responsibility Form: required for students accepted to the JM Degree Program who will need to apply for a student (F1) visa.
+- International Student Certificate of Financial Responsibility Form: required for students accepted to the JM Degree Program who will need to apply for a student (F-1 or J-1) visa.
 After admission candidates will receive this form by email with all necessary information.

 APPLICATION PROCEDURE FOR JM APPLICANTS: